Emilsone/UnitWatch/README.md

 # UnitWatch 🔌

-Track your Nigerian prepaid electricity meter units remotely and get alerts before your electricity runs out.
+Track your Nigerian prepaid electricity meter units remotely and get alerts before your electricity runs out and leaves you in dark.

 ## Features
 - Meter tracking